-I propose to take Chomsky's hypothesis a step further.
-I believe that the merge operation gave us the ability to describe events; that we developed the ability to string event descriptions into stories; that we further developed an ability to move backward and forward in remembered stories to explain and predict; that our story processing ability came to include the ability to combine stories into new stories never previously witnessed, from which imagination emerged.
+I propose to take the inner language hypothesis a step further.
+I believe our that we humans developed the ability to string event descriptions into stories; that we further developed an ability to move backward and forward in remembered stories to explain and predict; that our story processing ability came to include the ability to combine stories into new stories never previously witnessed, from which imagination emerged.
 Thinking about this kind of thinking has led me to posit the Strong Story Hypothesis:

-The Strong Story Hypothesis: The mechanisms that enable humans to tell, understand, and recombine stories separate human intelligence from that of other primates.
+The Strong Story Hypothesis: Our inner language enables us to tell, understand, and recombine stories, and those abilities distinguish our intelligence from that of other primates.